A regularized shallow-water waves system with slip-wall boundary conditions in a basin: Theory and numerical analysis: Introduction

-We apply the Galerkin finite element method for the spatial discretization of the new system.
-Due to the difficulty of incorporating the exact boundary conditions into the finite element space, we consider applying the Nitsche method \cite{Nitsche}.
-This method is commonly used in practical problems but very rarely is analyzed.
-In this paper, we prove that the numerical solution converges, and in some cases with optimal rate of convergence, to the exact solution.
-We verify these results also numerically.
+For numerical approximations we apply to the new system the Galerkin/Finite element method of \cite{KMS2019}.
+Due to the difficulty of incorporating the exact boundary conditions into the finite element space, we resort to applying the Nitsche method \cite{Nitsche}.
+This method is commonly used in practical problems but is rarely analyzed mathematically.
+Building on previous work in \cite{KMS2019}, we prove that the numerical solution converges to the exact solution.
+These results are verified with actual numerical computations, and it is also shown that at least in some cases the optimal rate of convergence is achieved.

 The paper is organized as follows: First we present the derivation of the system using the two approaches in Section \ref{sec:derivation}.
-Next, in Section \ref{sec:wellposed}, we study the well-posedness of the specific initial-boundary value problem, a necessary ingredient for the justification of a novel model system of equations.
+In Section \ref{sec:wellposed} we study the well-posedness of the specific initial-boundary value problem, a necessary ingredient for the justification of systems of modeling equations.
 The application of the finite element method for the discretization of the new system, its convergence and accuracy are presented in Section \ref{sec:numsols}.
-Finally in Section \ref{sec:numerics}, we consider several numerical experiments verifying the theoretical findings and demonstrating the applicability of the numerical method.
+Finally, in Section \ref{sec:numerics} we consider several numerical experiments verifying the theoretical findings and demonstrating the applicability of the numerical method.